Mouth and Throat Problems

 The first step in resolving gum and dental problems is usually a professional tooth cleaning, which removes tartar above and below the gum line.
 Dentists usually also recommend the use of antiseptic mouthwashes.
 Sometimes they also prescribe a short course of antibiotics to get rid of bacteria in the mouth.

 There are certain nutrient supplements that may be very helpful with gum and periodontal problems.
-These include coenzyme Q10 (CoQ10), bioflavonoids, vitamin C and vitamin D. CoQ10 has long been used in Japan as a treatment for periodontal and gum problems with considerable success.
-Since levels of CoQ10 can be low in people with HIV, this nutrient deficiency may be a factor in the development of periodontal problems.
+These include coenzyme Q10 (CoQ10), bioflavonoids, vitamin C and vitamin D3.
+In addition to dental cleaning, CoQ10 has long been used in Japan as a treatment for periodontal and gum problems with considerable success.
+Since levels of CoQ10 can be low in people living with HIV, this nutrient deficiency may be a factor in the development of periodontal problems.
 CoQ10 supplements, in doses of 100 to 300 mg daily, may help to prevent or resolve gum and periodontal problems.
 Vitamin C is needed for healthy gums, and bioflavonoids such as quercetin have capillary strengthening qualities that might reduce gum bleeding.
 Vitamin C taken to a maximum of 2,000 mg per day, the upper tolerable limit, and quercetin taken in doses of 500 mg, twice daily, may be helpful in maintaining oral health.
+These supplements are in addition your regular cleaning.

 Altered taste

 Antiretroviral drugs and other medications can sometimes cause abnormal tastes, dry mouth or mouth lesions.
-Antibiotics such as clarithromycin (Biaxin), azithromycin (Zithromax, Zmax) and metronidazole (Flagyl) can cause a metallic taste or sensation in the mouth.
-A number of antiretroviral drugs can also cause abnormal taste, including Kaletra (lopinavir/ritonavir), ritonavir (Norvir) and indinavir (Crixivan).
+Antibiotics such as clarithromycin (Biaxin), azithromycin (Zithromax, Zmax), the sleeping pill zopiclone (Imovane) and metronidazole (Flagyl) can cause a metallic taste or sensation in the mouth.
+A number of antiretroviral drugs can also cause abnormal taste, including older protease inhibitors such as Kaletra (lopinavir/ritonavir), ritonavir (Norvir) and indinavir (Crixivan).
 These changes may diminish over time, or they can last for weeks or months even after the drug is stopped.

 Tips for dealing with painful chewing

-The mouth and throat problems described in this section can cause painful chewing or difficulty swallowing.
+Mouth and throat can cause painful chewing or difficulty swallowing.
 Here are some practical tips that can help you to adjust your diet if you experience pain when eating, drinking or swallowing:

-• Try foods that are soft and smooth in texture; they are easier to eat.
+- Try foods that are soft and smooth in texture.
 Remember that you can mash or blend many foods, even if that’s not how you would normally eat them.
 A food processor can give almost any food a smooth consistency.
-Commercial baby food is already well blended and comes in a wide variety.
-You can make an easy-to-drink breakfast or snack by blending a mixture of non-acidic fruits with milk and protein powder.
+Commercial baby food is already well blended and comes in a wide variety of options.
+You can make an easy-to-drink breakfast or snack by blending together non-acidic fruits with milk and protein powder.

-• Try to avoid smoking and alcohol since both irritate tissues in the mouth.
+- Try to avoid smoking, vaping, and alcohol since these irritate tissues in the mouth.